MichelleLucio/06_API_Homework/README.md

 ![Equator](Images/equatorsign.png)

+## Summary of Data:
+With the random list of cities that covered the entire globe, a relationship was found between city latitude and the maximum temperature of that city.
+The cities closest to the equator (latitude of 0) did had the higher max temperatures as compared to cities further away from the equator.
+The correlation coefficient was positive for the southern hemisphere and negative for the northern hemisphere.
+The characteristics of humidity, cloudiness and wind speed did not have a correlation with a city's latitude.
+These plots were distributed fairly evenly throughout the latitudes.

 ## Part I - WeatherPy

 In this example, you'll be creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
 To accomplish this, you'll be utilizing a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and a little common sense to create a representative model of weather across world cities.